Anatomy of inclusive $t\overline{t}W$ production at hadron colliders: Computational Setup

 For all computations we use the NNPDF 3.1 NNLO parton density functions (PDFs) (\texttt{lhaid=303600})~\cite{Ball:2017nwa} as evaluated by \texttt{LHAPDF} (v6.2.3)~\cite{Buckley:2014ana}.
 PDF uncertainties are obtained via the replica method \cite{Buckley:2014ana,Ball:2017nwa}.
-We take as our central $(\zeta=1)$ collinear factorization $(\mu_f)$ and QCD renormalization $(\mu_r)$ scales half the sum over final-state transverse energies,
+We take our central $(\zeta=1)$ collinear factorization $(\mu_f)$ and QCD renormalization $(\mu_r)$ scales to be half the sum over final-state transverse energies,

+where $m_f$ and $p_{T,k}$ are the mass and transverse momentum of final-state particle $k$.
 The shower scale $\mu_s$ is kept at its default value \cite{Alwall:2014hca}.
 For FxFx computations, scales are set according to Refs. \cite{Frederix:2012ps,Alwall:2014bza}.
 Uncertainties associated with $\mu_f, \mu_r,$ and $\mu_s$ are estimated by rescaling them individually by $\zeta\in[0.5,1,2.0]$.